-NOTE - Energy Management is only enabled if 240 VAC Service is not available.
-When connected to 240 VAC Service, the Energy Management features of the unit are disabled and the unit switches all controlled loads "ON".
+NOTE When connected to 50 Amp - 240 VAC service the Energy Management features of the unit are disabled and the Unit switches all controlled loads"ON".

 The main neutral line is routed through the magnetically coupled current sensor, which measures the current flowing through the neutral line.
 This is the total amount being drawn by all the 120 volt appliances in the RV when the available power service is 120 VAC.
-When this current exceeds the "shore" service rating of 30 Amps (20 Amps if the threshold has been set lower, or the generator service rating and 240 VAC service is not available, the 50 AMP SMART EMSTM will turn off the controlled loads in an effort to bring the total current to the limit of the incoming service.
+When this current exceeds the "shore" service rating of 30 Amps (20 Amps if the threshold has been set lower, or the generator service rating, and 240 VAC service is not available, the 50 AMP SMART EMS[TM] will turn off the controlled loads in an effort to bring the total current to the limit of the incoming service.